ofiwg/libfabric/man/fi_cxi.7.md

 performance.
 When ats_mlock_mode is set to "all", the provider uses mlockall() during initialization with ATS. mlockall() causes all mapped addresses to be locked in RAM at all times.
 This helps to avoid most network page faults.
 Using mlockall() may increase pressure on physical memory.
+Ignored when ODP is disabled.

 *FI_CXI_RDZV_OFFLOAD*
 : Enables offloaded rendezvous messaging protocol.